 - Corrective exercises

-FAI can be treated with Myotherapy, Physiotherapy and Exercise Physiology.
-We would love to be a part of your journey to provide you with pain relief and allow you to get back to the activities you love.
+FAI can be treated with Myotherapy and Physiotherapy We would love to be a part of your journey to provide you with pain relief and allow you to get back to the activities you love.
 Call 03 9894 2463 and book a hip assessment with one of our team!